ivmfnal/metacat/docs/ui.rst

         "processing.version": "1.3.5"
     }

-then decalre the file specifying file attributes as part of the command line:
+then decalre the file specifying file attributes and the metadata as part of the command line:

 .. code-block:: shell

-      $ metacat file declare [options] [[<file namespace>:]<filename>] [<dataset namespace>:]<dataset name>
+      $ metacat file declare -m metadata.json \

-            -d|--dry-run                        - dry run: run all the checks but stop short of actual file declaration -N|--namespace <default namespace>
-            -f|--file-description <JSON file>   - JSON file with description, including file attributes and metadata

-            The following options can be used to override the values coming from the file description (-f)

-            -s|--size <size>                    - file size
-            -c|--checksums <type>:<value>[,...] - checksums
-            -p|--parents <parent>[,...]         - parents can be specified with their file ids or DIDs. if the item contains colon ':', it is interpreted as DID -m|--metadata <JSON metadata file>  - if unspecified, file will be declared with empty metadata -a|--auto-name [[<namespace>:]<pattern>]   - generate file name automatically

-            -j|--json                           - print results as JSON
-            -v|--verbose                        - verbose output

-            --sample                            - print JSON file description sample
+          --size 2048 \
+          test:file_123_test.data \                 # file namespace, name
+          test:dataset_a                            # dataset namespace, name

 An alternative way to declare a file is to create a JSON *file description* - a file metadata *and* file attributes like this: